AI assistant — not human

 EPC Group has completed 200+ Tableau-to-Power BI migrations for enterprise clients.
 Here is our proven methodology.

-Map Tableau data source connections to Power BI equivalents.
-Convert Tableau extracts (.hyper files) to Power BI import models or DirectQuery connections.
-Reconfigure database credentials, refresh schedules, and data gateway connections.
+Map Tableau data source connections to their Power BI equivalents.
+You can convert Tableau extracts (.hyper files) into Power BI import models or DirectQuery connections.

 Common questions about Power BI vs Tableau answered by our enterprise BI consultants